Planning Plant Communities

 Native and Edible Garden Design

-Rather than continuing with the widespread practice of extracting soil from healthy ecosystems and transporting it to new gardens, I’m looking for people who are willing to work with the existing soil along with and minimal/reclaimed inputs, such as mulches from arborist wood chips, salvaged cardboard, leaf bags etc. and, where appropriate, annual plantings for a transition year to prepare the planting area.
-You can find a video on ecological garden making on this page
+Rather than continuing with the widespread practice of extracting soil from healthy ecosystems and transporting it to new gardens, I’ll be working with people who are willing to work with the existing soil along with and minimal/reclaimed inputs, such as mulches from arborist wood chips, salvaged cardboard, leaf bags etc. and, where appropriate, annual plantings for a transition year to prepare the planting area.
+You can find a video on this approach to ecological garden making on this page

 I won’t be designing any paving stone or other concrete over gravel spaces, but I can help with planning paths of travel and sightlines, as well as planning out vegetable garden placement, or the inclusion of other plants that offer food for humans, and practical elements like rain gardens, laundry lines and compost areas.